skip to content

 Preparing to submit

-Your dissertation, in its complete form, must be submitted in electronic form via Moodle, in accordance with the guidance provided by the department you have written your dissertation in, by the deadline of 12.30 pm on Friday 26th April 2024.
-Please click here for instructions on how to do this.
+Your dissertation, in its complete form, must be submitted in electronic form via Moodle, in accordance with the guidance provided by the department you have written your dissertation in, by the deadline of 12.30 pm on Friday 2 May 2025.
+Please refer to the BBS Moodle Site for instructions on how to do this.

 The marking scheme for dissertations can be found here.